Districts of Uganda

 1. 1967-09-08: New constitution approved.
 Status of kingdoms changed to districts.
 Mbale territory merged with Bugisu district.
 Capital of Bukedi moved to Tororo.
 Name of Bombo district changed to East Mengo.
 Name of Mpigi district changed to West Mengo.
 (GE-40)

 2. 1971-04: Acholi district split into East Acholi and West Acholi; Karamoja district split into North Karamoja and South Karamoja.
-"Geopolitical Data Elements and Related Features", published by the Defense Intelligence Agency on 1972-09-29, has this list of divisions of Uganda.
+Source [7] has this list of divisions of Uganda.
 As you can see, it reflects the partition of Acholi but not that of Karamoja.

 DistrictFIPSPopulationArea(km.²)RegCapital